kiebel/wp-teachpress/readme.txt

 * Changed: Italian translation updated
 = 2.0.8 - (27.11.2010) =
 * New: Support for WordPress 3.1
-* New: Basic italian translation
+* New: Basic italian translation added
 = 2.0.7 - (18.11.2010) =
 * Bugfix: Fixed a bug with the charset in the xls-export - teachpress uses now utf8_encode()
 * Bugfix: Fixed a bug in the bibtex output of articles